jabrio/EDEM_DT_Exercises/Nifi_ELK/README.md

 <img src="Images/07.png" width="500"/>

 ##### Step 07: Now, create again a "Index Pattern" with the new index.
-Now, check that locations is geo_point type.
+Now, check that "location" is geo_point type.

 <img src="Images/08_.png" width="500"/>